appnexus/capstone-course/README.md

 ## Summary

-This repo is the curriculum developed by [AppNexus](https://www.appnexus.com/en) as part of their contribution to the [Tech in Residence](http://www.techtalentpipeline.nyc/tech-in-residence-corps/) program.
-The course topics are designed to introduce [CUNY](http://www2.cuny.edu/) students to the breadth of topics in modern, web-based software development.
+This curriculum is developed by [AppNexus](https://www.appnexus.com/en) as part of our contribution to the [Tech in Residence](http://www.techtalentpipeline.nyc/tech-in-residence-corps/) program.
+The course topics will introduce [Hunter College](http://www.hunter.cuny.edu/csci/curriculum) students enrolled in the computer science capstone course to a breadth of topics in modern, web-based software development.
+We will provide students with different modes of thinking, and highlight each topic with useful readings and case studies.
+We expect students to meaningfully apply what they have learned in each topic to their capstone projects and to take away a sense of the intellectual challenges we face in our software development careers.

 ## Curriculum

+### Artifacts

+Please see the current [syllabus](syllabus.md) for course-specific information and up-to-date schedule

 ### Prerequisites

-We expects students to have a working knowledge of git and understand the mechanics of a distributed version control system.
+We expect student to have a working knowledge of [git](https://git-scm.com/) and understand the mechanics of a [distributed version control](https://en.wikipedia.org/wiki/Distributed_version_control) system.

-### Outline
+### Topic Outline

 The topics to be covered are as follows:

-#### Product Thinking

-Product thinking is the ability to solve a specific problem for a specific user.

 #### Agile Methodology

 Being able to collaborate with a team and plan your work needs a framework.
-Here we introduce a model of agile development
+Here we introduce a model of agile development using Github, a popular, widely available application for development using git.

+#### Product Thinking

+Product thinking is the ability to solve a specific problem for a specific audience.

 #### Testing Thinking

-The ability to test your software is crucial to making it stable and useable
+Testing thinking is crucial to making your software stable and useable and better understanding what you are attempting to write

 #### Design & UX Thinking